kevingarciamartin/CS50-Final-Project/README.md

 Includes the JavaScript.

 ##### app.js
-A script for toggeling the moile menu.
+A script for toggeling the mobile menu.

 ##### chess.js
 A TypeScript chess library from https://github.com/jhlywa/chess.js for chess move generation/validation, piece placement/movement, and check/checkmate/draw detection.